Sooly64/python-practice-projects/README.md

-# python-practice-projects
+# Python-Practice-Projects
-This repository contains a collection of beginner-to-intermediate Python mini projects as part of a personal learning path toward building automation and tools for small businesses
+This repository contains a collection of beginner-to-intermediate Python mini projects as part of a personal learning path toward building automation and tools for small businesses, freelancing, and working in tech

 ## Current Projects Included

-- ✅ To-Do List CLI
+- ✅ CLI To-Do List
 - ✅ CLI Calculator
+- ✅ CLI DNA/RNA Sequence to Amino Acid Translator

 More to Come!

-Each project has its own folder and README file for information on how it works and what I used to make it, and important information I learnt
+Each project has its own folder and README file for information on how it works and what I used to make it, and important information I learned along the way!